Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 - Forward for driving screws/drill bits.

-- Reverse for extracting screws, releasing drill bits/screwdriver bits from the chuck or reversing drill bits out of the material being drilled if they can be pulled out.
+- Reverse for extracting screws, releasing drill bits/screwdriver bits from the chuck or reversing drill bits out of the material being drilled if they can't be pulled out.

 - Neutral.
 Leave the drill in this position to stop it tuning on if the trigger is inadvertently squeezed.

-It's a good idea to remove the battery from your drill in storage.
+It's a good idea to remove the battery from your drill in storage to stop it potentially draining or activating if the trigger gets accidently pushed by adjacent objects.
 Some drills allow you to partially slide and disengage the battery from the battery terminals, while it still remains attached to the drill.
+You can keep the battery in this position if the drill is secured in its case.

 Is the Torque Spec of a Drill Important?